Dominican Republic breaks with Taiwan to establish ties with China - Journal du Cameroun

-The Dominican Republic and China announced they were establishing diplomatic relations Tuesday, as the Caribbean country became the latest nation to dump Taiwan, leaving the island with just 19 diplomatic allies around the globe.
+The Dominican Republic and China announced Tuesday they were establishing diplomatic relations as the Caribbean country became the latest nation to dump Taiwan, leaving it with just 19 diplomatic allies around the globe.

-Taipei said it was “deeply upset” at the decision to sever ties, which deepens its international isolation while its giant neighbour flexes its economic and political might on the global stage.
+Taipei said it was “deeply upset” at the decision, which it blamed on “dollar diplomacy”.
+The move deepens the island’s international isolation while its giant neighbour flexes its economic and political might on the global stage.

 The Dominican Republic said it believed its switch to ties with China would be “extraordinarily positive for the future of our country”, in an official statement.